Charles S. Klabunde: Early work

 In style, his early drawings, and prints could be described as fantasy art.
 They could also be described as a cross between the woodcuts of Albrecht Dürer and illustrations for Grimm's Fairy Tales.
 He creates symbolic vignettes using Medieval or Renaissance figures and settings, to which the viewer may apply his own interpretations.

-Klabunde's black-and-white or color etchings feature dense, highly complex, and fascinating imagery.
-What seem at first to be simple fantasy pictures are, in fact, much more.
+Klabunde's black-and-white or color etchings featured highly complex, and fascinating imagery.
+What seem at first to be simple fantasy pictures are much more.